 Those two sentences alone were enough for Diana to howl with tears, hugging Robin like a little girl.
-Through her sobs, Diana told Robin it was just her way of defending herself, that she used alcohol to loose both her inhibitions and to attract guys, but also to be someone she is not.
+Through her sobs, Diana told Robin it was just her way of defending herself, that she used alcohol to lose both her inhibitions and to attract guys, but also to be someone she is not.

 “Can I join your hug ladies, I need one.
 No one touches me.”
 A bald guy stood next to them, with a weird grin and his arms wide open.
 He winked at Robin.
 She cringed, gave Diana a kiss on her head and left her with the bald guy.